decred/decrediton/README.md

 ### Note about developing with testnet

-If trying to use testnet on your first load, you may get a "Failed to connect wallet by deadline error".
+The first time you run with testnet, you may get a "Failed to connect wallet by deadline error".
 If so, make sure you change your config.json:
 ```bash
 "network": "testnet",
 ```